Dark Matter Superfluidity: MOND phenomenology from DM superfluidity

 Remarkably, for $m\sim {\rm eV}$ and $\Lambda\sim {\rm meV}$ we obtain DM cores of realistic size!

-The above calculation was at~$T= 0$, for simplicity.
-In reality, owing to their velocity dispersion DM particles have a small non-zero temperature in galaxies.
+The above calculation, while instructive, ignores a number of effects which are important in deriving realistic density profiles in galaxies.
+Firstly, the addition of baryons results in a phonon gradient, which is not necessarily small compared to the chemical potential.
+Indeed, the deep-MOND acceleration law~($a \simeq \sqrt{a_{\rm b}a_0}$) is recovered whenever the phonon gradient dominates over the chemical potential,~$(\vec{\nabla}\pi)^2 \gg \mu m$.
+The story is further complicated further by the fact that perturbations around this zero-temperature, static background are unstable (ghost-like).
+However this instability can naturally be cured by finite-temperature effects~\cite{Berezhiani:2015pia,Berezhiani:2015bqa}.
+Indeed, owing to their velocity dispersion DM particles have a small non-zero temperature in galaxies, hence we expect the zero-temperature Lagrangian~\eqref{PMOND} to receive finite-temperature corrections in galaxies.
 The finite-temperature equation of state for DM superfluids was calculated in~\cite{Sharma:2018ydn}.

 In~\cite{Berezhiani:2017tth} we calculated an approximate finite-temperature density profile, consisting of a superfluid core, with approximately homogeneous density, surrounded by an envelope of normal-phase DM particles following an NFW profile.
 We explicitly fitted this density profile to two representative galaxies: a representative low-surface brightness galaxy IC~2574, and a representative high-surface brightness galaxy UGC~2953.
 See also~\cite{Hossenfelder:2020yko}.
 The superfluid model offers an excellent fit in both cases.
 See~\cite{Berezhiani:2017tth,Hodson:2016rck,Hossenfelder:2018iym,Berezhiani:2019pzd} for phenomenological implications of DM superfluidity for other astrophysical systems.

 A distinctive prediction of DM superfluidity is the absence of dynamical friction for subsonic motion within the superfluid region~\cite{Ostriker:1998fa,Hui:2016ltb,Berezhiani:2019pzd}.
 This may alleviate a number of minor problems for $\Lambda$CDM.
 For instance, instead of being slowed down by dynamical friction, galactic bars in spiral galaxies should achieve a nearly constant velocity~\cite{Goodman:2011kd}, as favored by observations~\cite{Debattista:1997bi}.